openshift/pipelines-docs/README.md

 ## Questions and Feedback

 For questions and feedback please join the pipelines-interest@redhat.com mailing list.
-If you would like to contribute a fix or add new content to the documentation, you can submt an issue or pull request.
+If you would like to contribute a fix or add new content to the documentation, you can submit an issue or pull request.

-## How can you contribute

 Please see our [contributor guidelines](contributing/con_contributing-documentation.md) for information on how you can help.

 ## Resources